Gas Leaks Are an Emergency

 Why do I need to hire a plumber to fix a gas leak?

 Most people don’t think of gas pipes when they think of plumbing.
 However, there is a lot in common between piping for plumbing systems and natural gas.
 In fact, in most jurisdictions, it’s illegal for anyone to work on a pipe or appliance connected to a gas main unless they have a license to do so.
 Not only are professional plumbers the only people with the skill to do the job, but they are also the only people who are allowed to do the job.
-There’s a good reason for this because leaking gas lines are serious health hazards.
+There’s a good reason for these leaking gas lines being serious health hazards.
 Make sure you stay safe and trust our licensed professional plumbers to handle all your gas piping services.

 Capps Gas Leak Services